cmaneu/book.maneu.net/_posts/2014-9-1-High-performance-windows-store-apps.md

 The chapter 6 presents three "performance issues investigations":

-- slow startup: caused by too much work done on a value converter,
+- Slow startup: caused by too much work done on a value converter,
-- slow page navigation: caused by messing up with async/await, lots of I/Os and all of this done in the constructor.  ,
+- Slow page navigation: caused by messing up with async/await, lots of I/Os and all of this done in the constructor.  ,
-- sluggish panning performance: caused by too much overdraw, and full-size images used in thumbnails.
+- Sluggish panning performance: caused by too much overdraw, and full-size images used in thumbnails.

 The chapter 7 is basically a list of additional resources on performance (videos, online resources, ...).